 The Company's exposure to interest rate price risk and interest rate cash flow risk is reviewed on a quarterly basis.
 Interest rate price risk exposure is measured using interest rate sensitivity analysis to determine the change in fair value of the Company's financial instruments in the event of a hypothetical change in interest rates.
-Interest rate cash flow risk exposure is measured using interest rate sensitivity analysis to determine the change in interest rate sensitivity analysis to determine the Company's variability in cash flows in the event of a hypothetical change in interest rates.
+Interest rate cash flow risk exposure is measured using interest rate sensitivity analysis to determine the Company's variability in cash flows in the event of a hypothetical change in interest rates.